frkatona/ObsidianSync/Tasks (Main).md

 	- Start some temperature purchases
 	- Measure basic temperature for Priya (and send info on multiple exposure tests)
 - Home
+	- check Adderall
 	- Zack
-		- send wokwi homework
-		- read Dan's fluorimeter paper (look for laser to price estimate)
+		- ESP32 - read Dan's fluorimeter paper (look for laser to price estimate)
-	- groceries
+		- speakers - gather parts from basement (amplifier (op amp?), photodiode)
 	- submit a new AC request
 	- call Progressive
 	- Follow up with Eric (pitch a day)